-I’m a creative director, content strategist, designer, writer, and editor based in Brooklyn.
-Since 2009, I’ve served as the director of content strategy at Blue State Digital, the online strategy firm best known for having played a major role in Barack Obama’s first presidential campaign.
+From 2009 to 2013, I was the director of content strategy at Blue State Digital, the agency best known for its role in Barack Obama’s two presidential campaigns.
 I was pulled into BSD’s orbit when I helped relaunch WhiteHouse.gov at the beginning of 2009, just in time for President Obama’s inauguration.

 As a department head and senior leader at BSD, I was deeply involved with everything from creative planning and deliverables to business development, hiring, and staff procedures.
 I personally advised dozens of BSD clients, including the Sundance Institute & Film Festival, the Ford Motor Company, Carnegie Hall, Vogue, Human Rights Campaign, NAACP, and the Metropolitan Museum of Art.
 I still freelance for BSD from time to time.